-Other attractions at Tsavo include the Mzima Springs, and this is a freshwater oasis in the heart of Tsavo dry savannah.
-The Mzima spring is a fascinating geological phenomenon.
-Fed by water that drains from the slopes of Kilimanjaro and the Chyulu hills, it forms into a network of underground streams that flow above the Non- Porous Precambrian rock surfacing south of its source in the vast Tsavo.
+The park has the Mzima Springs, a freshwater oasis in the heart of Tsavo’s dry savannah.
+The Mzima spring is a fascinating phenomenon.
+Fed by water that drains from the slopes of Kilimanjaro and the Chyulu hills, it forms a network of underground streams that flow above the Non- Porous Precambrian rock surfacing south of its source in the vast Tsavo.

-The mass of black lava flow is known as the Shetani Lava flow- A relict of the most recent major volcanic eruption in the Tsavo area.
+Moreover, the park has a mass of black lava flow known as the Shetani Lava flow- A relict of the most recent major volcanic eruption in the Tsavo area.
 Shetani is a solidified stream of Magma that erupted from the southeast end of the Chyulu Hills.
-According to the local oral tradition, many people and animals were buried alive by the fast-flowing fiery stream of Lava accounting for its Swahili name Shetani which means Devil.
+According to the local oral tradition, many people and animals were buried alive by the fast-flowing fiery stream of Lava, accounting for its Swahili name Shetani which means Devil.

-- Home to a variety of animal with the Big Five present
+- Home to a variety of animals with the Big Five present

-- Beautiful scenery – the park is marked by several rocky outcrops and volcanic hills.
+- Beautiful scenery – marked by various rocky outcrops and volcanic hills.